mdjnewman/av-gear-sale/index.md

 - Front panel indicators for output signal level, clip, protect, and power
 - Rack Ears for permanent installation in a standard 19” (rack mount width) enclosure

+Condition:

+- As new, no damage (has always been mounted in the Hard Case Co tour racks shown below or in a sleeve as pictured)

 Resources:

 * [Inter-M L Series manual](assets/manuals/Inter-M L Series (manual).pdf)

 <p>
 {% include image.html filename="l3000-front.jpg" rel="L3000" %}

 </p>

 ### Alto Mistral 900